inspircd/docs/docs/4/installation/ubuntu.md

 The package should now be installed and you can proceed to set up your [configuration](/4/configuration).

-Once you have configured your server you can start it by running `systemctl start inspircd.service` or, if you prefer not to use systemd, by running `inspircd`.
+Once you have configured your server you can start it by running `systemctl start inspircd.service` or, if you prefer not to use systemd, by running `sudo -g irc -u irc inspircd`.

 ### Where does this package store important files?